Create an ipsec VPN tunnel between GCE network and AWS network

 Give it a name, make sure the correct VPC is selected and then click the button on the bottom.
 When done have it selected and on the bottom of the screen click on the Routes tab and click edit button to add more routes.

-Add a route with destination 0.0.0.0/0 and on the Target form select the internet gateway we created before, then save the routing table and click on Subnet Associations tab.
+and on the Target form select the internet gateway we created before, then save the routing table and click on Subnet Associations tab.

 Edit the table click on the checkbox to associate this network with this routing table and then save the page.
 Next click on the Security Groups and select the default security group created.
 Edit the Inbound Rules.
 Change the source to 0.0.0.0/0 and save it.